-As of 30 June 2018, the Fund met the conditions to adopt the AMIT tax regime and consequently the units in the Fund have been re-classified from a financial liability to equity on 30 June 2018 as disclosed in note 1.
+On 30 June 2018, the Fund met the conditions to adopt the AMIT tax regime and consequently the units in the Fund have been reclassified from a financial liability to equity on 30 June 2018 as disclosed in note 1.
+As of 31 December 2018, the Fund continued to meet the conditions to remain in the AMIT tax regime and consequently the units in the Fund remained classified as equity.